 Whilst all of the issues listed are considered material, the chart indicates those ranked more highly in bold, and those which were also identified as growing significantly in importance in the next five years, in blue.

 Context for our strategy

 Our CR strategy acknowledges the key elements of the sustainable development agenda and has been developed to recognise how these factors interact with our business.
-Fundamentally, our strategy flows directly from our Purpose (to improve the lives of the people we touch), our Vision (to be recognized as the most respected and successful MedTech company worldwide) and our Values (Caring for People, Driving Innovation and Excellence, and Earning Trust).
+Fundamentally, our strategy flows directly from our vision and values.

-Whilst our core business is aimed squarely at delivering our Purpose, we must ensure that we minimise the negative impact on the environment and on other, non-patient, communities.
-In relation to the environment, our focus is on reducing the impacts of our products.
+Whilst our core business is aimed squarely at delivering our vision, we must also ensure that we minimise the negative impact on the environment and on other, non-patient, communities.
+In relation to the environment, our focus is on reducing the impacts of our products and our operations.
 As the majority of our products cannot be recycled after use, we must try to ensure that the materials and energy consumed in their life cycle are as little as possible.
 Equally, whilst we support employment in our supply chain through our business relationships, we must ensure that these workers are kept safe and not exploited.

 Our CR framework and objectives

 Using our six element CR Framework we identify policies, programmes and projects that create value for our various stakeholders whilst balancing their sometimes competing requirements.
 Through this approach we aim to earn stakeholder trust and respect, and so contribute to the success of our business.